berkayediz/ee-clearchat-master/README.md

 ## Installation

-1. 📥 Download the "ee-clear" script from the repository.
+1. 📥 Download the "ee-clearchat" script from the repository.
-2. 🔄 Rename the script folder from "ee-clear-master" to "ee-clear".
+2. 🔄 Rename the script folder from "ee-clearchat-master" to "ee-clearchat".
-3. 📂 Place the "ee-clear" folder in the resources directory of your FiveM server.
+3. 📂 Place the "ee-clearchat" folder in the resources directory of your FiveM server.
 4. ✏️ Open your `server.cfg` file.
 5. ➕ Add the following line to the `server.cfg` file:
    ```
-   ensure ee-clear
+   ensure ee-clearchat
    ```

 ## Usage